omachala/ha-treemap-card/README.md

 ## Size & Order guide

+> **Tip:** You may often prefer `size.equal: true` for a clean, uniform grid layout.

+Below are common sizing and ordering configurations to achieve different visual effects:

 | What you want                                     | Configuration                        |
 | ------------------------------------------------- | ------------------------------------ |
 | Biggest values = biggest rectangles, shown first  | `order: desc` (default)              |